-In a highly urbanized area, a flood is inevitable and the most threatening part of it is the rapidity of the water level as it rises, thus creating a flash flood.
+In a highly urbanized area, a flood is inevitable, and the scariest part of it is the rapidity of the water level as it rises, thus creating a flash flood.
 Sometimes, in a matter of minutes or even seconds, with little to no warning signs, it significantly increases the danger or risk caused by these flash floods.

 - When there is a forecast of flooding, it’s time to be alert.
-It is best to monitor immediately your surroundings; listen to the radio, watch the news on the television or go online.
-As you may know, flash flood develops rapidly, it is better to go upstairs or to the highest possible place at home.
-Do not wait for the water level to gradually rise.
+It is best to monitor your surroundings immediately, listen to the radio, watch the news on the television, or go online.
+As you may know, flash flood develops rapidly, and it is better to go upstairs or to the highest possible place at home.
+Do not wait for the water level to rise gradually.
 It is important to know the evacuation route in your area.

 - When it comes to your water supply, like drinking water, do not settle with tap water.
-Storing safe and clean water is vital in times of disasters.
-Before the event of an emergency like flooding, stock up on food and other supplies, or an emergency kit.
+Storing safe and clean water is vital in times of disaster.
+Before an emergency like flooding, stock up on food and other supplies or an emergency kit.
 Put up a checklist and a plan.
 Make sure that your family and friends are familiar with the plan as well for you to use when an emergency strikes.

 - In the event of being rescued, stay safe.
-You may only return back home once the authorities have declared that it is safe.
-It is important to listen to news whether your place is secure and stable.
+You may only return home once the authorities have declared that it is safe.
+It is important to listen to the news about whether your place is secure and stable.
 Also, check if the water supply is safe to drink.
-For your safety boil it for 10 minutes.
-Throw away the things that have been contaminated with the flood water.
+For your safety, boil it for 10 minutes.
+Throw away the things that have been contaminated with the floodwater.

 Observation of Flash Flooding

-People are exposed to natural hazards wherever one lives or work.
+People are exposed to natural hazards wherever they live or work.
 Many of these hazards may be familiar to you but possibly without full understanding.
 Earthquakes, as we may know, occur without warning.
-It strongly affects every individual, every home and every region, even the whole nation within seconds of massive destruction.
+It strongly affects every individual, every home, and every region, even the whole nation, within seconds of massive destruction.
 Thus it is imperative to prepare no matter where you live or work.

-- The shaking of an earthquake can move almost everything: from small to large in size, from light to heavy in weight.
+- The shaking of an earthquake can move almost everything: from small to large, from light to heavy.
 Try to imagine your home or workplace being picked up like a toy and shaken sideways, or no constant direction – what would be thrown around?
 Can you prevent it?
 Secure your safe and start right now by first identifying the hazardous items.
 Secure all movable furniture like bookshelves.
 Move heavy objects to the lower shelves.
 Find time to study if the area or place you live is within the active fault line and check if your ground is likely susceptible to the strong impacts of the earthquake.

-- Automatically apply the drop, cover and hold during earthquake especially when you are indoors.
+- Automatically apply the drop, cover, and hold during an earthquake, especially when you are indoors.
 According to the reported cases where injuries and deaths are caused by earthquakes, it is often due to falling debris or flying objects, and it is rarely because of the collapsed building.
-In case you are outdoors, find a clear spot especially in a wide open area (away from buildings, trees, and power lines).
-Drop to the ground, then simply stay outside and try not to go inside a building.
+If you are outdoors, find a clear spot, especially in a wide-open area (away from buildings, trees, and power lines).
+Drop to the ground, then stay outside and try not to go inside a building.

-- Every now and then, you have to master and review the evacuation plan especially in identifying the emergency exits whether you are at home and in your workplace.
-You may speak to authorities in your town to learn what the evacuation route in your area and then deliberately discuss this with everyone in your family and your employees.
+- Now and then, you have to master and review the evacuation plan, especially in identifying the emergency exits, whether you are at home and in your workplace.
+You may speak to authorities in your town to learn the evacuation route in your area and then deliberately discuss this with everyone in your family and your employees.
 Safeguard family members who live nearby who know the route and have the means of transportation.
-Make sure that you have all that you need to know how to handle and operate the fire extinguisher and where it has been stored while there has no wildfire yet.
+Ensure that you have all that you need to know how to handle and operate the fire extinguisher and where it has been stored while there has no wildfire yet.

 - When there’s a wildfire, stay calm and get ready to evacuate safely.
-In case you are inside your car, park in a clear vegetation; while on foot, leave as fast as possible before you are told to evacuate.
-Be prompt in leaving your home or workplace and make sure to clear the roads and trails to give way for firefighters to ensure immediate action of the disaster.
+If you are inside your car, park in clear vegetation; while on foot, leave as fast as possible before you are told to evacuate.
+Be prompt in leaving your home or workplace, and make sure to clear the roads and trails to give way for firefighters to ensure immediate action of the disaster.

 - Keep in mind that you need to return only when it is safe.
 Going back to your property can only be done once the officials or authorities declare it safe to do so.
-In case you are injured and you need medical attention, seek immediate help and treatment of smoke inhalation, burns and other kinds of injuries.
-In a practical sense, contact your insurance company assess the damage to your property and file a claim.
+If you are injured and need medical attention, seek immediate help and treatment of smoke inhalation, burns, and other kinds of injuries.
+In a practical sense, contact your insurance company to assess the damage to your property and file a claim.